-Profile: Luiz Inacio Lula da Silva - BBC News
+Lula: From president to prisoner

 Analysts say it was because of some of his government's social programmes, which benefited tens of millions of Brazilians, that Lula retained his popularity.

-He raised Brazil's profile on the international scene and presided over Brazil's longest period of economic growth in three decades, they say.
+He raised Brazil's profile on the international scene and presided over Brazil's longest period of economic growth in three decades, they add.

-Unable to stand for a third consecutive term, he was succeeded by close ally Dilma Rousseff, who was later impeached.
+Unable to stand for a third consecutive term, Lula was succeeded by close ally Dilma Rousseff, who was later impeached.

-The economic boom also gave way to recession, and the country's political scene was rocked by a huge investigation into alleged top-level corruption, known as Operation Car Wash.
+The economic boom also gave way to recession, and the country's political scene was rocked by a huge investigation into top-level corruption, known as Operation Car Wash.

-Lula was among those to get caught up in the scandal and, in May 2017, he was set to face court on charges of accepting bribes.
+Lula was among those to get caught up in the scandal.
+In July 2017, he was convicted of corruption and sentenced to more than nine years in prison for accepting a beachside apartment as a bribe from engineering firm OAS.

-He was also accused of money laundering, influence peddling and obstruction of justice.
+The judge overseeing the case was Sergio Moro, who led Operation Car Wash.

-Lula has repeatedly denied the accusations, and his supporters say he has been unfairly targeted.
+Lula has always maintained his innocence and his lawyers have appealed against his conviction, but have so far failed to have it overturned.

 Road to pragmatism